Tres-Finance/public-docs/modules/matching/README.md

 - **Q:** Should I use "Run Combined" button or run simple/complex separately?
   **A:** Run separately.
 Click "Run Simple Strategy" first to get comprehensive coverage with the 7 predefined strategies, then "Run Complex Matching" for remaining transactions.
 The "Run Combined" button uses single custom configs and is less effective.

-- **Q:** How long does matching take?
-  **A:** Simple strategy: 5-15 minutes for 1-month period.
-Complex matching: 10-45 minutes depending on unmatched transaction count.
-Check Temporal UI for progress.

 - **Q:** What's delta_amount vs delta_amount_in_usd?
   **A:** `delta_amount` is absolute token tolerance (e.g., 0.5 BTC). `delta_amount_in_usd` dynamically converts USD to tokens (e.g., $5 = 0.00008 BTC if BTC=$60k).
 Use USD for consistent tolerance across different token prices.